 Upskilling QA professionals

 Even after the release of the terrifying Future of AI Prediction, many experts still think that (currently) the future of QA testing isn’t about replacing humans but changing their roles.
-Humans turn into guides, supervisors, and interpreters for modern technology.
+Humans turn into guides, supervisors, and interpreters for modern technology, while AI in QA automation handles repetitive execution.

 OwlityAI and other tools allow QA professionals to prepare themselves for AGI and other cutting-edge tech advancements.
 They should develop analytical skills to understand the root causes, improve coverage, and improve product quality.

-Teams that understand how AI works, when to use it, and when not, consistently outperform those that treat it like a black box.
+Teams that understand AI in software testing — when to use it and when not — consistently outperform those treating it like a black box.

 AI adoption: Step-by-step approach

 Don’t try to discover America in one night.
+Teams that succeed in AI-based software testing start by automating high-frequency, high-pain areas.
 Teams that succeed start by automating high-frequency, high-pain areas.

 For example: